nsclass/rust-calculator/README.md

 ```
 ### Frontend

-Frontend application is developed with vite, react and tailwind css
+Frontend application is developed with Vite for bundler, React for JS framework and Tailwind for CSS